 A common question I’m asked by my clients at Onespacemedia - and there’s never a short answer unfortunately.
-Other than paying for expensive digital advertising services such as PPC (pay-per-click) or AdWords, getting your website listed on Google’s first page is ultimately down to the energy and accuracy of your SEO efforts.
-Aside from having your website setup correctly from a technical perspective, adding high-quality content to your website is an important part of increasing your search rankings - while creating a better user experience for your users.
+Other than paying for expensive digital advertising services such as AdWords, getting your website listed on Google’s first page is ultimately down to the energy and accuracy of your SEO efforts.
+Aside from having your website setup correctly from a technical perspective, adding high-quality, regularly updated, keyword optimised content to your website is an important part of increasing your search rankings - while creating a better user experience for your users.

 Identify your target keyword

 Building your list of keywords should be the first and one of the most important parts in any SEO process - you should ensure your SEO keywords are as relevant to your audience as possible.
-You need to understand the keywords your audience are looking for and work hard to fold the keywords into your content.
+You need to understand the keywords your audience are looking for and work hard to fold the keywords into your content - without keyword stuffing.
 The process of identifying your keywords warrants its own article but I’ve listed some helpful resources below to help you get started:

 Include target keyword in title tag

 Ensure that your keyword is in the <title> tag of your webpage.
-Ideally, you’ll want the keyword to appear at the from of as close to the front as possible of the tag.
+Ideally, you’ll want the keyword to appear as early as possible.

 Include target keyword in the page’s URL

-It’s still a good idea to to include your target keywords in your page’s URL.
-Firstly, it will help indicate to users what to expect by clicking on links to your page - important considering that URLs are clearly displayed on search results pages.
+While URL's don't have a huge impact on search rankings, it’s still a good idea to to include your target keywords in your page’s URL to help indicate to users what to expect by clicking on links to your page.
+Use keywords in URLs with care - semantic accuracy is key for usability.

 Keep your URLs short

 Longer content tends to outrank shorter content.
 According to a study based on 1 million Google search results, the average Google first page result contains 1890 words.
-Longer content also tends to naturally include more LSI keywords, which should help build context for search engines to better understand your content.
-It’s recommended that there’s at least 300 words of text on each page.
+It’s recommended that there are at least 300 words of text on each page.